mlabs-haskell/hydra-auction-onchain/docs/spec.md

 to anyone for any reason.

-To inform bidders that they have authorization, the seller can publish bidder-auction authorization signatures via a personal oracle.
+To inform bidders that they have authorization, the seller publishes bidder-auction authorization signatures via a personal oracle.
-To publish a new list of bidder-auction authorization signatures `[(signature, auctionId, bidderVk)]`, the seller mints a new personal oracle token and places it under his personal oracle validator into a utxo containing the list in the datum.
+To publish a new list of bidder-auction authorization signatures `[(signature, auctionId, bidderVk)]`, the seller mints a new personal oracle token and place it under his personal oracle validator into a utxo containing the list in the datum.
 The seller can do this as many times as needed, publishing different lists of signatures each time.